-Three years ago, my husband sent me an article entitled, Why You Should Stop Being So Hard on Yourself, and it got me started on a brave, new habit.
+Nearly five years ago, my husband sent me an article entitled, Why You Should Stop Being So Hard on Yourself, and it got me started on a brave, new habit.
 First, even though we are designed to focus on danger and negativity (it’s pretty helpful for survival), it’s actually not good for our mental and physical health to ruminate on self criticism.
-In addition to being bad for us, focusing on where we’ve gone wrong makes us less productive—rats!
-If we want to do more, we should focus on what we have accomplished and what went WELL and focus as little as we can on where we fell short.
+In addition to being bad for us, focusing on where we’ve gone wrong makes us less productive.
+If we want to do more for our kids, we should focus on what we have accomplished and what went WELL, and we should focus as little as possible on where we fell short.

 Sometimes it’s obvious.
 Sometimes, you have to look past moments you know were not your best to find the tiny nugget of success, sweetness or affirmation.
-But, at least one is always there—and, those moments put wind in our sails.
+But, most days you can find at least one—and, those moments, even if microscopic, put wind in our sails.
 I keep a journal by my bedside and try to jot down something to end my days.
 I miss days here and there, but most times I do it—and it feels pretty sweet, especially when I go back and flip through.

-We asked this same question of our Leader community.
-We’ve shared many of their answers below—a crowdsourced wave of parenting success and joy.
+We asked this same question of our TG Teacher community.
+We’ve shared many of their answers below—you can think of it as a crowdsourced wave of parenting success and joy.
 We hope reading over them can bathe us all in the wonders of parenting.
 And, we wish you a year to come filled with focusing on what you’re doing well.
 Most importantly, we celebrate you for all that you do as a parent, big and little, wins and misses, each and every day!

 “What went really well in the past 24 hours of parenting?”